Category

 Most companies use GSOCs for specialized functions like identity protection, 24/7 incident response, and real-time intelligence.
 But its more general role as a command center—i.e., the glue holding your security ops together—is just as critical.
 For your GSOC to run like a well-oiled machine, operators need to master organization-wide collaboration and open communication—they have to be able to reach anyone at any time.
 For example:

 • Top-down: Your GSOC oversees local and regional SOCs but needs their input to perform thorough analyses.
-Foster open and frequent communication with SOCs, using on-the-ground reports in the decision-making process.
+Foster open and frequent communication with SOCs, using on-the-ground reports in decision-making.

-It’s easy for a GSOC to feel like the secret police, working from the shadows of a command center, but Grant Hayes stresses how important it is to build a different kind of culture.
+It’s easy for a GSOC to feel like the secret police, working from the shadows of a command center, but Grant Hayes stresses the importance of building a different kind of culture.
 Establish protocols so your workers understand the GSOC, how it relates to them, and when they can expect notifications.
-This kind of transparency can generate more open communication and trust, ultimately promoting a proactive safety culture.
+This transparency can generate more open communication and trust, promoting a proactive safety culture.

-Grant shared a story about an oil & gas company in the South Central U.S. that faced an F4 tornado with a high risk of harm to their people and damage to their property.
-But with the coordinating power of their GSOC, they were able to track the storm’s path using technology and on-the-ground reports from their employees, gathering crucial information that helped them keep everyone out of harm’s way.
+Grant shared a story about an oil and gas company in the South Central U.S. that faced an F4 tornado with a high risk of harm to its people and damage to its property.
+However, with the coordinating power of its GSOC, it was able to track the storm’s path using technology and on-the-ground reports from its employees, gathering crucial information that helped it keep everyone out of harm’s way.

 Define responsibilities

 As humans, we always want to avoid redundant effort.
 But leaving gaps because everyone “thought someone else was doing it” is even worse.
-To prevent both problems, your GSOC needs to define responsibilities throughout the organization.
+To prevent both problems, your GSOC needs to define organizational responsibilities.
 What will your NOC handle, and what falls to the GSOC?
 Make a detailed list for both physical and information security management.

-Let’s return to our example of the company with multiple locations in the path of an oncoming hurricane.
-You don’t need six different onsite SOC managers following the details of the forecast.
+Let’s return to our example of a company with multiple locations on the path of an oncoming hurricane.
+You don’t need six different onsite SOC managers following the forecast details.
 It’s inefficient and could lead to conflicting decisions.
-Instead, the GSOC can take charge, developing actionable intelligence for company-wide use.
+Instead, the GSOC can take charge of developing actionable intelligence for company-wide use.
 From there, each local SOC can coordinate specific plans for its location.

 Implement organizational standards

 Actionable intelligence begins with accurate information.
 Unfortunately, inconsistent data is a common sticking point for large organizations.
 Departments and locations have unique terminology for facilities and equipment, usually with good reason.
-But when information reaches a GSOC without the original context, the inconsistencies will lead to delays and flawed decisions.
+However, when information reaches a GSOC without the original context, inconsistencies will lead to delays and flawed decisions.

 Deploy technology

 If intelligence analysts have one claim to fame, it’s knowing how to use technology to work smarter and faster.
-And predictive risk monitoring is at the heart of a GSOC’s operations.
+Predictive risk monitoring is at the heart of a GSOC’s operations.
 But to do it successfully, you need to:

 • Develop inputs such as location data, employee segmentation, and access controls